 The death of hitch-hiking

 Mine may have been one of the last great hitch-hiking trips around the United States, although I would welcome evidence to the contrary.
 After 1979, hitch-hiking faded in the US, much as in Europe.
-This was not because of any change to the law, or increased danger (although Rutger Hauer’s The Hitcher, released in 1986 with the slogan Once you’ve met the Hitcher, you’ll never pick up another and The terror starts the moment you stop for the Hitcher may not have helped – see trailer above).
-The main reasons were increased living standards and the expanding network of motorways in the UK (freeways in the US).
+This was not because of any change to the law, or increased danger (although Rutger Hauer’s The Hitcher, released in 1986 with the slogan Once you’ve met the Hitcher, you’ll never pick up another and The terror starts the moment you stop for the Hitcher may not have helped).
+I see two reasons.

 The death of my mojo?